scaleoutsean/hcicollector/FAQ.md

 ## How to add multiple vCenter and SolidFire clusters?

 - For vCenter, edit `vmwcollector/vsphere-graphite.json` and rebuild.
 See upstream documentation.
 - For SolidFire, edit `sfcollector/wrapper.sh` to run against additional MVIP's and rebuild.
+Note that dashboard panel links may need to be modified to use variables, as the way they're currently created is hardcoded based on single storage cluster.

 ## How to integrate HCICollector with persistent container storage